Beachcomber Reef

 Snorkel Route Map

-As you swim back to the beach, look for more Sea Turtles, hidden Flounder in the sand, Octopus holes marked by chewed up conch shells, and Ballyhoo, just under the waters surface.
-In the afternoon, just before sunset, this area is really active with much larger fish “swimming by”.
-Have fun!
+As you return to the beach, watch for more sea turtles, hidden flounder in the sand, octopus holes marked by chewed conch shells, and ballyhoo just beneath the water’s surface.

 Fish / Sea Life